 - A recorded message at 502-852-5555

 - Postings on the university’s official Facebook and Twitter sites

 These are the only official methods by which we will communicate with the campus community.
 We also notify local television, radio and other news outlets; information posted on traditional or social media should be verified through one of the official channels.

-If no announcement is sent, the university is open and operating on its regular schedule.
+Again, if no announcement is sent, the university is open and operating on its regular schedule.

 I also want to remind you about some of our policies regarding classes.

 In instances where we announce a delayed schedule, we will cancel classes up to a certain time and begin with our full class schedule at that point.
 For instance, if we delay opening until 10 a.m., classes that end before 10 a.m. will be canceled.
 Students who normally would be in class at or after 10 a.m. should go wherever they would be at that time unless they have received other instructions from their instructor in advance, which should be included in the course syllabus.
 So if we delay classes until 10 a.m. and your class usually runs from 9:30 to 11, you would go to that class at 10 a.m.